Poster Design by Christina Yijia Ren

 Starring: Junko Cheng, Kazue Peck, Maya Feldman

-13 Hours Ahead is a six-channel immersive video installation that traces the invisible geography between an immigrant single mother in the United States and her mother in Japan.
-Through a quiet observational style, immersive soundscapes, and a spatially fragmented design, the work transforms ordinary domestic rituals into sites of memory, duty, sacrifice, and longing.
+13 Hours Ahead is a 90-minute six-channel spatial cinema exploring the distance between an immigrant mother in the U.S. and her mother in Japan.
+Through quiet observational imagery and immersive sound, and specially fragmented design, the work transforms ordinary domestic rituals into sites of duty, sacrifice, and longing.
 The viewer is positioned inside the disjointed rhythms of two lives that unfold together yet never align.
 It’s an intimate meditation on maternal bonds, immigrant guilt, and the paradox of loving across borders.

 At its core, 13 Hours Ahead asks what it means to care for someone you cannot reach.
 The project reframes migration not as a solitary journey but as a transgenerational condition.
 It foregrounds the often-erased perspective of those left behind - parents who wait in silence, growing old, who sustain bonds through phone calls and gestures, yet cannot erase the distance.
 It also speaks to the adult children navigating impossible choices between sacrificing ambitions to return home or enduring the guilt of absence.